 Bailiwick Directors' Festival

-The Reader runs festival listings on a week-by-week basis; following is the schedule for August 18 through 21.
+The Reader runs festival listings on a week-by-week basis; following is the schedule for August 10 through 12, featuring repeat performances of productions seen two weeks ago.